TezosTaqueria/taqueria/website/docs/roadmap.md

 These features will be launching in upcoming releases:
 - Project scaffolding
-- JEST plugin
+- Jest plugin
-- Smart contract testing with JEST
+- Smart contract testing with Jest
 - TS Type Generation from `.tz` files with the Type Extractor plugin
 - Complex origination workflows
 - Contract metadata support